 const handleClick = () => { // Async state update // Incorrect way: // setState({ count: count + 1 }); // Correct way: setState((prevState) => ({ count: prevState.count + 1 })); };

 Not cleaning up event listeners or subscriptions in components can lead to memory leaks.
-Use cleanup mechanisms like useEffect
+Use cleanup mechanisms like the useEffect

 cleanup function or componentWillUnmount